Master of Architecture II Spring 2019

 Professor Diana Agrest

-The subject of the body has deep roots in Western Architecture Theories from the texts of the renaissance reading of Vitruvius.
-From Alberti to Francesco di Giorgio Martino and Filarete, the body has been both a referent, a tool, and a construction in which the body (of man) is both a metaphoric and a metonymic construction as having perfect proportions and harmony based on nature in whole and in part.
-This embodiment of nature, thus God, is consistent with the transfer of the center from God to man.
-We can fast forward to the culture of disembodiment brought about as a result of cybernetics, information, mediatization, and in general Virtual Reality, in a world that is nothing but simulacrum and in which the body becomes, in its many forms of representation, a simulacrum itself.
+The subject of the body has deep roots in Western architecture theories from the texts of the Renaissance reading of Vitruvius.
+From Alberti to Francesco di Giorgio Martino and Filarete, the body has been a referent, a tool, and a construction in which the body (of man) is both a rhetorical construction having perfect proportions and harmony, and an embodiment of nature and thus God, consistent with the transfer of the center from God to man.
+We can fast forward to the culture of disembodiment brought about as a result of cybernetics, information, mediatization, and, in general, virtual reality, in a world that becomes a simulacrum and in which the body becomes in its many forms of representation a simulacrum itself.

-In the long stretch in between there are all forms of architectural constructions of the body, from Ernst Neufert’s Architects' Data of 1936 to The Modulor by Le Corbusier of 1945 and 1955, or the implied control of the body in the earlier Radiant City of 1930 through the question of healthy bodies through sun, air, and open space.
-One could certainly say a lot about these narratives of control of the body in space related to the body as such, as a machine in a prevailing technocratic ideology, and the body as a tool for consumption and control of the space of habitation.
+In the long stretch in between there are all forms of architectural constructions of the body from Ernst Neufert's "Architects Data" of 1936 to The Modulor by Le Corbusier of 1945 and 1955, or the implied control of the body in the earlier Radiant City of 1930 through the question of healthy bodies through sun, air, and open space.
+One could certainly say a lot about these narratives of control of the body in space related to the body as such as a machine in a prevailing technocratic ideology and the body as a tool for consumption and control of the space of habitation.
 But while these are meant to be social tools, one could still ask, what body is the body in question?
-A case in point being the role of the places and spaces affected by and/or affecting the body and modes of control, such as the institutions famously and vividly studied and portrayed by Michel Foucault in History of Madness, (1961) Discipline and Punish: The Birth of the Prison (1975), and the dimension of pleasure in The History of Sexuality (1976-84).

-Or one could look at the body, in its corporeality and the pushing of the limits of the body itself, as in athletic activities and competitive sports, to previously unimaginable extremes, becoming at once actors and the subject of the spectacle, as in the Olympics, rock climbing, or cave explorations.
-Or the overcoming of its boundaries through the means of possible extensions, from those related to the senses to parts of the entire body through the possibilities afforded by constantly changing and advancing technologies that have gone from the mechanical to the digital.
-This includes all forms of prosthetic devices, some remedial and some just expansive, per se, becoming actually cyborgs as Haraway so vividly prognosticated in her famous essay, “A Cyborg Manifesto” of 1985.
+Or one could look at the body, in its corporeality and the pushing of the limits of the body itself as in athletic activities and competitive sports, becoming at once actors being the subject of the spectacle, as in the Olympics, rock climbing or cave explorations.
+Or the overcoming of its boundaries through the means of possible extensions, from those related to the senses to parts of the entire body through the possibilities afforded by constantly changing and advancing technologies that have expanded from the mechanical to the digital.
+All forms of prosthetic devices, some remedial and some just expansive, per se, become actually cyborgs as Donna Haraway so vividly prognosticated.

-From this research and individual interests narratives are incorporated through which, in a process of transformation, a project is developed.
-In this process projects address simultaneously the specific object of study as described above and its relation to architectural discourse today.
+These M.Arch II projects simultaneously addressed the specific object of study as described above and its relation to architectural discourse today.

 VIEW INDIVIDUAL PROJECTS BELOW